Erik Affholter

-Erik Konrad Affholter (born April 10, 1966) is a former professional American football wide receiver in the National Football League (NFL) for the Green Bay Packers.
+Erik Konrad Affholter (born April 10, 1966) is an American former professional football player who was a wide receiver for the Green Bay Packers of the National Football League (NFL).
 As a 16-year-old place kicker during his junior season of high school he broke a national record with a 64-yard field goal, which at the time was the longest field goal kicked at any level.
-At the University of Southern California, he was an All-American and established USC records for most receptions in a season, and in a career.
+Playing college football for the USC Trojans, he was an All-American and established school records for most receptions in a season, and in a career.
+In 2020, he wrote a book named "America's Miracle".

 Early and personal life

 He was born in Detroit, Michigan, to Conrad (a salesman) and Ruth Affholter, and is Jewish.
 In the early 1970s, the family moved to Agoura, California.
 He later lived in Anthem, Arizona.

 High school

 Affholter played football at Oak Park High School in Ventura County, California.
 As a 16-year-old place kicker during his junior season he broke a national record with a 64-yard (59 meter) field goal in 1982, which at the time was the longest field goal kicked at any level.
 A sportswriter at the game estimated it could have gone 74 yards (68 meters).
 Asked about his kick, Affholter said: "I'd much rather catch touchdown passes."
 At the time, as a wide receiver he had caught more touchdown passes than any player in his high school conference.

 In addition to kicking field goals and extra points, he played tailback, wide receiver, defensive back, and linebacker.
 In 1983 he was a USA Today All-USA high school football first-team All-American, All-California Interscholastic Federation (CIF), and All-State; he was also a Los Angeles Times running back of the year.